 The HSBC Platinum Credit Card offers 1x rewards points for all retail spend, but awards additional points for specific spending categories.
 Currently, cardholders receive a total of 8x rewards points for using it in The Gardens and Mid Valley Megamall, and 5x points at other participating malls.
 From 15 July, HSBC Platinum Credit Card members will instead receive additional points for contactless, online, groceries, and overseas spend.
 According to HSBC, contactless payments refer to usage of the card via Mastercard Tap & go, Visa payWave, and Samsung Pay.

-Here’s what the new credit card offers will look like.
+Here’s what the HSBC Platinum Credit Card’s new benefits will look like.

 |Expenditure||Rewards points||Monthly cap|